-As well as the formal curriculum, students at Kendrick enjoy a rich and varied extracurricular education.
-The House System provides opportunities for healthy competition with numerous annual house events which are key activities in the school year.
-Many of the House events are coordinated by the Kendrick Student Leaders and House Captains who work energetically with staff to support this vital community aspect of the school.
-School Council is an active student leadership group which discusses and drives change for the students.
+As well as a broad and balanced curriculum at all key stages, students at Kendrick enjoy a rich and varied extracurricular education.
+The House System provides opportunities for healthy competition with numerous annual house events, which are key activities in the school year.
+Kendrick Student Leaders work energetically and collaboratively with staff to support this vital community element of the school.
+In addition, we have a School Council, which discusses and drives change for students.